matloff/toweranNA/README.md

 occupation and weeks worked, i.e. the marginal regression function of wage on those variables.

-Since each new observation to be predicted will likely have a different pattern of which variables are missing, we would need to estimate many (potentially 2<sup>p</sup>) marginal regression functions, which would in many applications be computationally infeasible.
+Since each new case to be predicted will likely have a different pattern of which variables are missing, we would need to estimate many (potentially 2<sup>p</sup>) marginal regression functions.
+This would in many applications be computationally infeasible, as each marginal model would need to be fitted and run through diagnostic plots and the like.

 But the Tower Property provides an alternative.
 It tells us that we can obtain the marginal regression functions from the full one.
 So, we fit